domy-2018/rubiks/README.md

 2 - fix the show of the cube, so that it shows the results in a pretty 2D cube layout

+(CANCELLED) 3 - put the logic of the RWST, interactive game and batch game into its own module

+4 - Fix the Writer to record both moves and the cube.

+5 - Fix the output to the log, so that it prints everything nicely.
+For both batch and interactive, always print to log.

 ## Requirements
 Allows users to enter in a current cube configuration